Amp up your property management lead gen game: Your nurture and sales strategy

 Property managers are busy people, so you need to make the most of your contact attempts.

-Personalized emails, for example, generate more conversions and more revenue than generic emails.
+Personalized emails, for example, generate more conversions and keep clients loyal to you than generic emails.
 Start by addressing property managers by their name.
 Instead of writing something generic like “thanks for your interest,” include something more personalized that reminds them who you are and how you got in touch.

 There are tools that can automate the email process to keep you from having to spend half your day maintaining your inbox.
 Zoho or Convertkit, for example, automatically send personalized emails that are triggered when a lead takes a certain action, like filling out an online form.